-JNBS/RÉNB is an online, multidisciplinary journal that will feature peer-reviewed research and commentary about New Brunswick in English and French.
-The only such journal of its kind in New Brunswick, JNBS/RÉNB seeks to become a forum for ideas and debate about the province and its place in the wider Canadian and global contexts.
+JNBS/RÉNB is an online, multidisciplinary journal that publishes peer-reviewed research about New Brunswick in English and French.
+The only such journal of its kind in New Brunswick, JNBS/RÉNB is a forum for ideas and debate about the province and its place in wider Canadian and global contexts.
 Our aim is to publish thoughtful writing that engages a broad readership in ongoing conversations about the province.